-All the groups and coaches must respect the competing team and not disturb the competing team, evaluating judges and audience.
+All the teams and coaches must respect the competing team and not disturb the competing team, evaluating judges and audience.
 Loud voices or music from outside of competition area during the performances of other teams is not allowed.

-In no case may a coach, team leader or another official person communicate, verbally or by signal, to a gymnast or to a team during the performance of program.
-Any assistance, contributing to the successful execution of a program, will result in a penalty from Artistic value.
+In no case may a coach, team leader or another official person communicate, verbally or by signal, to a gymnast or to a group during the performance of exercises.
+Any assistance, contributing to the successful execution of an exercise, will result in a penalty from Artistic value.

-- Penalty by Head Judge of AV (proposal from the majority of AV judges): -0.3 for assistance by any official person
+- Penalty by Head Judge of AV (proposal from the majority of AV judges): -0.3 for assistance by coach